m7tkr/bash/README.md

 Sun  1 Jan 2023 08:18:08 UTC

+anything regarding bash will be posted here

 # This is m7tkr's bash page

-anything regarding bash will be posted here
+## oreilly bash, 3ed

 > The GNU project was started by Richard Stallman of the Free Software
 > Foundation (FSF) for the purpose of creating a UNIX-compatible operating